egyilmaz/qc_job/README.md

 A web service for submitting jobs to a quantum computer

 ## General Design
-Following should be included for a production system but its not in the scope of this test.

-1. User authentication, authorization
-2. Encryption of payload via pre-shared (out-of-band) secret
-3. Get the services running in K8s, with a load_balancer + ingres at the front
+Please refer to the `design` folder for my initial understanding of how the components will look like.
+I havent implemented most of it, as it would deviate from the description of the task

 ### Submitting a Job
-* A POST request containing the payload
+* A POST request containing the payload (JobStr + runtime)
 * payload is verified upon receipt, then compiled
 * any error is returned as response
 * successful compilation will register the content into DB for backend to fetch at a convenient time.
-Return a job descriptor to the user as successful response
+    * Return a job descriptor to the user if submission is successful
-* Possibly rank the job, using requester's customer_id

 ### Requesting the state of a Job
 * A GET request with job descriptor